Luke Raley Player Props: Rays vs. White Sox

 Luke Raley At The Plate

-- In nine of 19 games this season (47.4%), Raley has reached via hit, and that includes multiple hits twice.
+- Raley has gotten a hit in nine of 20 games this season (45.0%), with multiple hits twice.

-- In 31.6% of his games this year, Raley has had at least one RBI.
-He's picked up more than one in 21.1% and driven in three or more of his team's runs in two contests.
+- Raley has an RBI in six of 20 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.